Marsha Blackburn, 'Politically Incorrect And Proud Of It,' Runs For Senate In Tenn.

 Rep. Marsha Blackburn, R-Tenn., announced on Tuesday she will run for Senate in Tennessee — and took a shot at the current Republican leadership in her announcement video.

-Calling the place she wants to work "totally dysfunctional" and "enough to drive you nuts," Blackburn touts that she's a "hard core, card-carrying Tennessee conservative.
+Calling the place she wants to work "totally dysfunctional" and "enough to drive you nuts," Blackburn touts that she is a "hard core, card-carrying Tennessee conservative.
 I'm politically incorrect and proud of it."

 "So, let me just say it like it is: The fact that our Republican majority in the U.S. Senate can't overturn Obamacare, or will not overturn Obamacare — it's a disgrace," the eight-term congresswoman continues.
 "Too many Senate Republicans act like Democrats — or worse.
 And that's what we have to change."

 Blackburn is a frequent cable news guest and had a prime-time speaking slot at the 2016 Republican National Convention.
-She's long been a loyal conservative foot soldier, and ticks off in her video the ways she'd stand with President Trump — repealing the Affordable Care Act, backing the president's immigration ban and his border wall and his feud with the NFL over kneeling during the National Anthem.
+She has long been a loyal conservative foot soldier and ticks off in her video the ways she would stand with President Trump — repealing the Affordable Care Act, backing the president's immigration ban and his border wall and his feud with the NFL over kneeling during the national anthem.

-"I know the left calls me a wing-nut, or a knuckle-dragging conservative.
+"I know the left calls me a wing nut, or a knuckle-dragging conservative.
 And you know what?
 I say that's all right, bring it on," Blackburn says.

 Blackburn is running to succeed Republican Sen. Bob Corker, who announced his retirement in September.
 And with Blackburn's announcement video — and her tenure already in Congress — it's clear she would be a far more hard-right senator than the incumbent.
-Corker is known as a conservative lawmaker but one who is willing to work across the aisle, and, despite backing Trump during the campaign, the Tennessee senator has since voiced concerns about the president and his administration.
+Corker is known as a conservative lawmaker but one who is willing to work across the aisle, and despite backing Trump during the campaign, the Tennessee senator has since voiced concerns about the president and his administration.

 Blackburn — who would be the Volunteer State's first-ever female senator if elected — got a much clearer path to the nomination when Gov. Bill Haslam announced he won't seek Corker's seat.
 That could have set up quite the battle between the establishment governor and the Tea Party-aligned Blackburn.
 Former NFL quarterback and University of Tennessee star Peyton Manning has also passed on a bid.